Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 • Video interview tool costs extra

-• Initial system setup and configuration can be lengthy
+• Initial setup can be lengthy

 Zoho Recruit has mostly positive reviews with a large sample of thousands of users.
 When reading through customer feedback, what stuck out to us was how flexible the application is for different use cases, including temporary workers, staffing agencies, and even enterprise HR departments.

-Recruitee Logo
+Recruitee logo

 Recruitee